 Creating a Preliminary Serial Bib Record Using Copy from OCLC

-If no LCDB record is found but a matching record is found in OCLC, import it and use it as a preliminary record.
+If a matching record is found in OCLC, import it and use it as a preliminary record.

 - If the record has a Leader Encoding Level other than blank, I, or 1, verify that the fixed field elements are accurate and correct as necessary according to the guidelines in 3a